mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 And that was when I had my first kiss.
 It was sort of weird: definitely not what I had imagined it to be.
 And it wasn’t just lips involved.
 John was trying to put his tongue inside my mouth, so I tried to do the same.

-He and I kissed for about half an hour.
+He and I kissed for a few minutes.
 It honestly didn’t feel like it was that long.
 But it left me with a sour taste in my mouth, maybe even literally.
 I didn’t understand why people made such a big deal about kissing.

 John took me back home, where we set up another date.
 Honestly, I didn’t even know if our make-out session was considered a “date,” but at least he said that we could eat out somewhere next time.